dongkwani/UPCSC/README.md

 ## Dataset Preperation

-We support datasets PACS, OfficeHome, and DigitDG in this repository.
+We support datasets PACS, OfficeHome, DigitDG, and miniDomainNet in this repository.
 Please download the datasets from the official links, and follow dataset structure below.
 You have to provide the location of root directory of datasets in the shell scripts which can be found in `scripts/`, as python parameter '--root'.

 ```
 $DATA/